-The significance of coastal resources and the extent and scope of development, as well as the coastal resources affected by the County's approval, are important because the development will impact environmentally sensitive habitat area, coastal sage scrub, and oak woodland and riparian habitat and will encroach into a wetland buffer.
+The third factor in evaluating the issue of whether the appeal raises a substantial issue is the significance of coastal resources affected by the decision.
+In this case, the site is located in an important biological transition zone and the Hollister Ranch area contains vast tracts of undeveloped lands, which allow for wildlife corridors and biotic exchange across communities and watersheds.
 These coastal resources, as described in the applicant's biological report prepared by Mary Carroll, are important to preserve, particularly in the coastal rural area of Hollister Ranch.
+Therefore, the development will impact environmentally sensitive habitat area, coastal sage scrub, and oak woodland and riparian habitat and will encroach into a wetland buffer.

-The site is located in an important biological transition zone and the Hollister Ranch area contains vast tracts of undeveloped lands, which allow for wildlife corridors and biotic exchange across communities and watersheds.
-Further, the precedential value of the County's decision for future interpretation of its LCP is important because many other undeveloped lots may be developed in the Hollister Ranch community that will undoubtedly have similar resource issues.
+The fourth factor in evaluating the issue of whether the appeal raises a substantial issue is the precedential value of the local government's decision for future interpretation of its LCP.
+In this case, the precedential value of the County's decision for future interpretation of its LCP is potentially important because many other undeveloped lots may be developed in the Hollister Ranch community that could have similar resource issues.
 Under the certified LCP, oak woodlands and riparian habitats are specifically identified as unique, rare, and fragile habitats and specific policies are included in the LCP to provide protection of these resources.
 The certified LCP includes policies that require development adjacent to ESHA to be designed and located in a manner that will avoid adverse impacts to habitat resources, including measures such as setbacks, buffers, grading and water quality controls.
 If residential development is not approved consistent with LCP policies, cumulative impacts of residential development in Hollister Ranch could result the degradation of coastal resources over time.
-Lastly, the appeal not only raises local issues, but also has implications for resources of regional or statewide significance, such as the development of rural agricultural land for residential uses.